lse-me314/lse-me314.github.io/README.md

 **Slava Jankin Mikhaylov** is Professor of Public Policy and Data Science at University of Essex, holding a joint appointment in Department of Government and School of Computer Science and Electronic Engineering Institute for Analytics and Data Science (IADS).
 He serves as a Chief Scientific Adviser to Essex County Council.
 His current work focuses on embedding artificial intelligence and data science in public service delivery.

-**Jack Blumenau** is a Lecturer in Quantitative Methods at the UCL Department of Political Science. he was previously an ESRC "Future Research Leader" post-doc in the Methodology Department at the LSE.
-His research explores the effects of legislative leaders on the behaviour of parliamentarians in the European Parliament and the UK House of Commons.
+**Jack Blumenau** is a Lecturer in Quantitative Methods at the UCL Department of Political Science, and a Data Science Advisor to YouGov.
+He was previously an ESRC "Future Research Leader" post-doc in the Methodology Department at the LSE.
+His research is primarily in the fields of legislative and electoral politics.

 ### Assessment